 Eat a healthy diet

 Good oral health starts with a balanced diet.
 Eating foods that are harmful to your teeth can promote cavities and infections.
 For example, avoid sipping sweet or acidic drinks throughout the day.
-Instead, try munching on nuts, fruit or vegetables.
+Instead, try munching on nuts, fruit or vegetables instead of full of sugar treats.

 Examine your mouth regularly

-Look for signs of gum disease and mouth cancer such as sores or lumps on the lips, inside the cheek or on the gums, white or red spots on your tongue, numbness inside the mouth or difficulty chewing or swallowing.
+Look for signs of gum disease and mouth cancer such as sores or lumps on the lips, inside the cheek or on the gums, white or red spots on your tongue.
+A mouth lesion that is still apparent after 10 days should be seen by your dentist.
+Numbness inside the mouth or difficulty chewing or swallowing should also be rapidly seen by a professional.

 Smoking is a common cause of mouth cancer, gum disease and other types of cancer.
 Smoking not only increases visits and expenses related to oral health, but it also has an impact on treatment duration.
 For example, smoking is an important risk factor for implant failure.